jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/02_installation_toolchain/02_installation_toolchain.md

    }
 ```

-## About the toolchain and compiling
+## More in depth info about the toolchain and compiling

 The toolchain is a collection of needed stuff to 'export' your patches into other formats, this could be straight to C++ or in our case it provides everything we need to compile it onto the Daisy seed.

-Follow [this link](https://wasted-audio.github.io/hvcc/) to learn more about Heavy
+Follow [this link](https://wasted-audio.github.io/hvcc/) to learn more about Heavy.

 ***